Juzlus/HowLongToBeat-on-Steam/README.md

     - Enable developer mode
     - Click the "`Upload unzipped`" button
 3. Firefox:
-    - Go to the extensions page: `about:addons` (Firefox)
+    - Go to the extensions page: `about:addons`
-    - Click on the gear
+    - Click the gear icon
     - Select the "`Install Add-on From File...`" option
 4. Select the folder with the extracted extension